Used and loved by millions

 How can I use "in view of" in a sentence?

-Use "in view of" to introduce a statement that's based on or influenced by a preceding fact or situation.
-For example, "In view of the circumstances, we have decided to postpone the meeting."
+Use "in view of" to introduce a statement that is based on a previous observation or known fact.
+For example, "In view of the evidence, we must reconsider our approach."

-What are some alternatives to "in view of"?
+What phrases are similar to "in view of"?

-Is it better to use "in view of" or "because of"?
+Is it correct to use "in view of" in formal writing?

-What's the difference between "in view of" and "in light of"?
+What's the difference between "in view of" and "because of"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision